 Jump to content

-Visit the Campus Updates page for information on Mount Holyoke's response to the global pandemic.
-The Opening the Gates website contains the plan for the spring semester.
+Visit the campus updates page for information on Mount Holyoke's response to the global pandemic.
+The Opening the Gates site contains details about the fall semester.

 Diversifying museum boards is not enough to attract and maintain diverse supporters, says Patricia Banks, professor of sociology at Mount Holyoke College.